 Even though his roots lie in hunting for survival, your dog probably likes to shake his toys because it's fun.
 When he's ready for you to play, don't be surprised if he grabs a toy, dives in front of you and shakes it vigorously.
-It's his way of saying, "Loot at me!
+It's his way of saying, "Look at me!
 Play with me!"
 He might also shake a toy that you've just thrown for him to fetch as he runs back to you, adding another element to your game.
 If you stop a game of tug before he's finished playing, he might think shaking it can taunt you back into another round.

 Dogs also shake toys with the intent of destroying them, usually out of boredom or frustration.
 This is most common in dogs left alone for long periods of time or those with severe separation anxiety, according to the ASPCA.
 This could mean you walk into a huge mess when you get home from work, with fluffy toy stuffing scattered around your home.
 The main problem with the behavior -- besides the mess, of course -- is that your pooch is unlikely to stop with just toys.
 Desperate for your attention, even negative attention, he could move onto your blankets, pillows or nicknacks.
 Giving him lots of attention and exercise can help, as can puzzle toys or chew bones to keep him busy while you're gone.

-Most dogs shake toys only when they play, but some use it to show dominance and aggression.
+Most dogs shake toys only when they play, but some use it to show aggression.
 Pay close attention to your dog's posture when he shakes a toy.
 If he's bounding around in a playful manner or lowering his upper body as he's shaking, he's out for a bit of fun.
 However, if he is jumping up slightly, raising his head or shaking a toy over you or a smaller animal, the behavior might be aggressive.
 This can lead to him biting and shaking smaller pets or even young children, so it's important to stop aggressive shaking behavior.
 Work with your veterinarian or an animal behaviorist to create a plan to stop the behavior, which might include removing your attention when he takes an aggressive stance, rewards for proper behavior and appropriate punishments for aggressive behavior.

 About the Author